kynhix/frontendtest/chess-frontend-test/notes/considerations.md

 # Considerations

-This document gives other considerations and things I would like to change about the design or implementatios.
+This document gives other considerations and things I would like to change about the design or implementations.

 - I don't like using js to resize the board, but using pure CSS in this case proved to be quite a difficult challenge.
 Chess.com appears